Deploy inference endpoint for MPT-7B-CHAT

 print(output)

-Step 4: Upload the model to Model Bucket (EOS)
+Step 4: Upload the model to EOS

 cd $HOME/.cache/huggingface/hub/models--mpt-7b-chat-1/snapshots

-# push the contents of the folder to EOS bucket.
+# Upload all contents to EOS

 mc cp -r * mpt-7b-chat-1/mpt-b-chat-1-b9402a

-$HOME/.cache/huggingface/hub
+ls $HOME/.cache/huggingface/hub

-Step 5: Create an endpoint for our model
+Step 5: Create the model endpoint

 {